wasmCloud/wasmcloud-dev-site/content/app-dev/create-provider/consuming.md

 ---
-title: "Calling the Provider from an Actor"
+title: "Calling the provider from an actor"
 date: 2018-12-29T11:02:05+06:00
 weight: 9
 draft: false